wellspringcp/wellspring/01-principles/01-principles.md

 ### Rights protected by `WS`

-WS recognizes only 4 fundamental rights; they only apply to indepagents.
+WS legally recognizes only 4 fundamental rights; they only apply to indepagents.
 No other species' rights are recognized before WS' courts.
 To wit, every other species (depagents, animals and mechanimals) may be privatized as property.
 Pueragents and Senesagents are sub-types of indepagents.

 The right to:
 1. Think/associate/dissociate freely.
 There are no exceptions.